cianamagtipon/cianamagtipon/README.md

 I’m Ciana Louisse “Chloe” G. Magtipon, a Computer Science student at Ateneo de Manila University.
 I mostly dabble in frontend development and web design, focusing mainly on crafting clean and user-friendly interfaces.
 From time to time, I also create game assets as a creative outlet!

-I love learning new things and am always looking for ways to grow, both technically and creatively!
+I love learning new things and am always looking for ways to grow!

 ## Relevant Links & Working Platform